-The branches in Spain, Italy and the Czech Republic were profitable in 2020 and are expected to continue as such, the asset in France is not material.
+The branches in Spain, Portugal and France were profitable in 2021 and are expected to continue as such.
 The Undertaking is satisfied it can gain full value for these deferred tax assets as it is probable that taxable profits will be available against which those deductible temporary differences can be utilised.
 As a result of the above, there is a full recognition of the deferred tax asset for Solvency II perspective.